The word Website appears first in the title of this record because, especially in the

 From Microsoft to Motorola, Dun & Bradstreet (also known as

-D&B) is The industry’s most respected credit reporting and company brain
+D&B) is The industrys most respected credit reporting and company brain

 source for that kind of information.